NVIDIA/bionemo-framework/internal/infra-bionemo/README.md

 ```

 NOTE: you may have to re-install the project if there are new or removed packages.
 If the requirements haven't changed,
-      you can re-install without re-installing the dependenices by doing: `uv pip install --no-deps -e .`
+      you can re-install without re-installing the dependencies by doing: `uv pip install --no-deps -e .`

 ### Versioning
 This project uses [Semantic Versioning 2.0](https://semver.org/).
 Contributors *MUST* update the `version` in